-Nurses are integral members of the healthcare team who work in collaboration with doctors, therapists, and other medical professionals to provide care to patients.
 Nurses are always in demand.
-According to the Bureau of Labor Statistics, nursing is one of the "Top Ten" occupations with the largest growth and most opportunity.
+According to the Bureau of Labor Statistics, nursing is one of the “Top Ten” occupations with the largest growth and most opportunity.
 Nursing offers a wide variety of professional placements ranging from direct patient care in a hospital to doctoral-trained research positions to work with international public health agencies.

 Resources for learning more about the profession of nursing and the many specialties include: